inboundnow/retired-landing-pages/shared/docs/how.to.create.landing.page.templates.using.ACF.md

 Typically, the sections that you don't want to be part of a flexible field are the header (if there is one) and the footer because they have a fixed position.

 ###Vertical Align Of Images And Videos
 When there's an area with an image and a text next to each other, sometimes it's a good idea to have them vertically centered in order to create a better sense of harmony.
 Vertically centering elements is challenging also for experienced CSS developers.
-The following lines of code that reach the scope if the browser support CSS 3.
+The following lines of code reach the scope if the browser support CSS 3.
 The code must be added inside the `<style>` tags at the top of the page, or inside the separate CSS file if you choose to use one.

 ```css
 .vertical-center {